6 steps to develop lagging body parts

 Written by Mark Coles - Follow on Google+ | Facebook | Twitter

-How often do you browse through social media looking at all the incredible physiques, and ask yourself why aren’t I changing like that?
-I spent many years thinking exactly the same thing.
-I tried all the workouts, switched up my programmes, ploughed through vast amount of food and gave it all I had in the gym.
+How often do you browse through social media looking at all the incredible physiques, and ask yourself why you aren't changing like that?

-I suffered all kinds of injuries, including a torn ankle ligament, a prolapsed disk and shoulder reconstruction.
+I have suffered from all kinds of injuries, including a torn ankle ligament, a prolapsed disk and shoulder reconstruction.
 So when I started bodybuilding, you could say my body was slightly dysfunctional.
 The reason I’m telling you this is because if I can grow and balance out my physique, so can you.
 One body part I always struggled with was chest.
-It’s by no means where I want it to be, but it’s a million miles from where it was.
 What’s interesting to note is that just like many of you I’d tried nearly every trick in the book.

 Your primary focus should always be the working muscle, and what’s happening to it throughout the entire range of an exercise.
 It wasn’t until I took a step back and started to assess my own mechanics and muscles that my body really began to develop.
 Now, I’m not expecting you to start reading anatomy books before you go to bed but I do want you to appreciate your muscles a bit more.
 So for the rest of this article, I’m going to share some of the main areas I focus on as a coach when I am a helping others develop weak body parts.